NullTale/UnityEventBus/README.md

 }
 ```

 In the unity editor, you can set up the behavior in detail.
+Such as subscription targets and priority.

 ![Listener](https://user-images.githubusercontent.com/1497430/123495864-1c812f00-d62e-11eb-81a9-0144b56529dd.png)

-To listen messages from the bus you need to execute at least one `IListener<>` interface and subscribe to a desired bus.
+To create your custom listener you need to implement at least one `IListener<>` interface and subscribe to the desired bus.

-Note: Listener can have any number of IListener<> interfaces.
+>Note: Listener can have any number of IListener<> interfaces.

 ```c#
 using UnityEngine;